 That said, email blasts don’t always have a great reputation.
 There’s some controversy over whether email blasts are actually effective, or whether they’re just another form of spam.

 The main criticism of email blasts is that they’re simply irrelevant to a large portion of the recipients.
 When the same email is sent to a large bulk of subscribers - irrespective of their interests, wants, or needs - it can come across as impersonal.
 On top of that, users may find them invasive, offering little more than additional clutter for their inboxes.
-As a result, the recipients may ignore the emails, mark them as spam, or even unsubscribe.
+As a result, the recipients may ignore the emails, mark them as spam, or even unsubscribe - increasing your hard bounce rate.
 Many even shudder at the term “email blast.”
 After all, does anyone ever want to be blasted with anything?

 This bad reputation, however, is largely a matter of semantics and unlucky past experiences.
 Tarnished by a history of poorly created, irrelevant, and pushy promotional emails, the term itself sometimes puts people off.